The Pesticides Management Code

 area, following the application of pesticides on a lawn or paved surface

 or on trees or bushes.
-This requirement does not apply when pesticides are
+This requirement does not apply when pesticides

-last case, particular requirements of posting apply.
+the last case, particular requirements of posting apply.

-regulatory sign must be in clear sight and display a warning indicating
+79 KB) must be in clear sight and display a warning indicating

 not to touch the treated surfaces for 24 hours after application.
-It must
+It

 Moreover, when application work includes the exclusive use